 Results

-Patients with hippocampal sclerosis showed an increased number of intransitive choices compared to the two control groups (Fig. 2; mean percentages: MTL: 6.80%; ETL: 4.45%; CON: 2.81%; median percentages: MTL: 4.91%; ETL 3.25%; CON: 3.03% Kruskal-Wallis-Test of independent groups p<0.001).
-The two controls group did not differ significantly in intransitivity from each other (Wilcoxon rank sum test p = 0.193)
+Patients with hippocampal sclerosis showed an increased number of intransitive choices compared to the two control groups (Fig. 2; mean percentages: MTL: 6.80%; ETL: 4.45%; CON: 2.81%; median percentages: MTL: 4.91%; ETL 3.25%; CON: 3.03%) Kruskal-Wallis-Test of independent groups p<0.001).
+The two controls group did not differ significantly in intransitivity from each other (Wilcoxon rank sum test p = 0.193), but both groups differed significantly from the MLT group (MTL vs ETL p <.001, MTL vs CON p <.05, Bonferroni adjusted) Very similar results are provided by an Analysis of Variance with post-hoc comparisions.
+Figure 2 shows the significance of contrasts comparing each pair of means, reinforcing the finding that only the MTL group has a higher frequency of errors.

-Fig 2.
+Fig 2.Mean percentage of intransitives per group.
+Group comparisons computed from multilevel model with random intercepts for individuals and fixed effects for group.

 Consistent with our hypothesis that hippocampal retrieval of candy bar associations acquired over respondents’ prior life was used in preference construction and choice, we found that the ratio of compromised hippocampal volume to total volume was significantly correlated with the amount of choice inconsistencies (Fig.3; spearman-rho = 0.761; p<0.001; n=16).